Images of the accretion disk in Hybrid metric-Palatini gravity: Images of black hole

-First, we analyze the redshift distribution (contour map of redshift \( z \)) in the direct and the secondary images for different inclination angles, as shown in Fig. \ref{fig2}.
+First, we analyze the redshift distribution (shown as contour maps of \(z\)) in the direct and secondary images at three inclination angles: \(i=17^\circ\) (Fig.~\ref{fig2a}), \(i=45^\circ\) (Fig.~\ref{fig2b}), and \(i=85^\circ\) (Fig.~\ref{fig2c}).
 Each odd row corresponds to direct images, while the even rows represent secondary imagies.
 Moreover, the pair of the upper direct and lower secondary images correspond to the same case.
-We can observe that the smallest spread in redshift values occurs for the case $\phi_0 = 0.5$, while the largest spread is observed when there is coupling between parameters and in the case of a Schwarzschild BH.
-This is due to the fact that, for $\phi_0 = 0.5$, the ISCO lies significantly farther out ($\approx 11r_g$) compared to the other cases.
+We can observe that the smallest spread in redshift values occurs for the case (I), while the largest spread is observed (II) and (IV) cases.
+This is due to the fact that, for (I), the ISCO lies significantly farther out ($\approx 11r_g$) compared to the other cases.
 As a result, the influence of the BH's gravitational field on the accretion disk is weaker than in the other scenarios.
-In each image, the blue regions represent blueshift area (\( z < 0 \)), while the red regions correspond to redshift area.
+In all figures showing the direct image, the left-hand side contains a distinct region (shown in blue in the online version) corresponding to the blueshifted emission.
+The right-hand side corresponds to the redshifted emission (shown in red online).
+For the secondary images, the blueshifted region is absent at low inclination angles (\( i = 17^\circ \), \( i = 45^\circ \)), while at the high inclination angle (\( i = 85^\circ \)) it appears on the left-hand side.
 Moreover, we observe that as the inclination angle decreases, the blueshift becomes weaker in all cases.
-For a low inclination angles (\( i = 17^\circ \), \( i = 45^\circ \)), no blueshift distribution is observed in secondary images.
-In addition, we observe that in the case of $\phi_0 = 0.5$, as well as in the presence of a potential, the regions of blueshift are more extended compared to both the case with PPN connection between parameters and the Schwarzschild case, for all inclination angles.
-Analyzing Fig. \ref{fig2}, we find that the case with a relationship between the parameters, is almost indistinguishable from the image of a Schwarzschild BH.
+In addition, we observe that in the case (I), as well as in the presence of a potential (III), the regions of blueshift are more extended compared to both the case (II) and the Schwarzschild case (IV), for all inclination angles.
+Analyzing Fig. \ref{fig2a}--\ref{fig2c}, we find that the case (II), is almost indistinguishable from the image of a Schwarzschild BH (IV).